dr-itz/RedminePlannerPlugin/README.md

  2. **Install Gems**

 	Planner also comes with a Gemfile.
-To install the required Gems, assuming the current directory is still `plugins/planner`:
+To install the required Gems:

 	```
 	bundle install --without development test